 Work at Camp Michigania Walloon

-Working at Camp Michigania in northern Michigan could very well be one of the most memorable jobs of your life.
+Working at Camp Michigania in Northern Michigan could very well be one of the most memorable jobs of your life.
 You’ll meet and network with amazing U-M alumni, get to know children and adults who will change your life, and make friends you’ll keep for a lifetime.

 Each summer, around 75 passionate people are hired to help ensure Camp Michigania Walloon remains the special place it has been for over 50 years.
 Both current students and alumni can be a part of the Camp Michigania staff.
 We are looking to hire individuals who are committed to Diversity, Equity, and Inclusion.

 Staff members are hired to work in a specific program area and share responsibilities for the effective functioning of the Camp as a whole.
 You can expect to work six days per week, and even though working at a family camp offers more off-work hours than a kids camp might, you are still expected to be a role model 24 hours per day.